Academic Catalog

 The theory and practice behind measuring impacts and costs of programs that raise human welfare through poverty alleviation, economic development, and social and environmental justice.
 Case studies will show how governments and organizations can best optimize programming.
 Examples include how to increase incomes and farm productivity, how to decrease disease and child mortality, and how to improve resilience to climate change.
 Topics include survey design, performance indicators, the logical framework and results matrix, sample design, impact evaluation methodologies and project appraisal.
 Formerly offered as ARE 3462.

-Recommended preparation: ARE 1150 or ECON 1200 or 1201.
+Enrollment Requirements: Recommended preparation: ARE 1150 or ECON 1200 or 1201.
 Not open to students who have completed ARE 3464.

 ARE 2525.
 Sustainability Policy and Management.
 (3 Credits)

 What factors do we need to consider for evaluating sustainability and its implementation?
 How do those factors depend on the topic at hand?
 This course is an effort to answer these two questions and to provide perspectives and tools to better evaluate whether we should or should not pursue a particular sustainability option.
 We will discuss a wide array of topics in sustainability, such as waste, healthcare, energy, food, climate, and the production of animal agriculture.
 CA 2.
-TOI-1.
-TOI-3.

-Content Areas: Social Science
+Content Areas: CA2: Social Science

 ARE 3221.
 Managerial Economics and Business Strategies.
 (3 Credits)